STRUCTURAL EMPATHIC THERAPEUTICS (SET)

-This is a new element of our work, which we are just beginning to pilot [Jan 18].
+This is a new element of our work, which we are hoping to pilot in Early 2019.
 We aim to provide more details over the next few months, depending on our ability to secure funding to extend our work and our model.

 In the meantime, please contact us.